ZumIoT-Indonesia/LoRaWAN-Arduino-Library-ZumIoT-v2/README.md

 ![LibraryBuild](https://github.com/BeelanMX/Beelan-LoRaWAN/workflows/LibraryBuild/badge.svg?branch=master)

-Arduino LoRaWAN library by Beelan
+Arduino LoRaWAN library by Beelan for ZumIoT
 ====================
 This repository contains the simple LoRaWAN library originally created by Ideetron B.V.
 This library is slightly modified and encapsulated to run in the generic platform, allowing using the SX1272, SX1276 transceivers and compatible modules (such as some HopeRF RFM9x modules).

-This repository is all based on this [repo]( https://git.antares.id/lorawan-loraid/arduino-loraid), with the principal purpose to port it to the frequencies of indonesia AS923.
+This repository is all based on this [repo]( https://git.antares.id/lorawan-loraid/arduino-loraid), with the principal purpose to port it to the frequencies of indonesia AS923_2 with extra channel 923.2 and 923.4.

 To find out how to use the library itself, see the examples, or see the PDF file in the doc subdirectory.

 **THIS LIBRARY IS USING AS923 ONLY**
 Frequency Used
 --------------
-- 921.2 MHz
 - 921.4 MHz
 - 921.6 MHz
+- 921.2 MHz
 - 921.8 MHz
 - 922.0 MHz
 - 922.8 MHz
-- 921.2 MHz
+- 923.2 MHz (extra channel)
-- 921.4 MHz
+- 923.4 MHz (extra channel)

-Data Rate Used
+Data Rate Used for Downlink and Uplink (Default)
 --------------
-DR3 = SF9BW125
+DR2 = SF10BW125

 Frame Port Used
 ---------------